clickup/rest-client/docs/interfaces/RestOptions.md

 • **isRateLimitError**: (`res`: [`RestResponse`](../classes/RestResponse.md)) => `number` \| ``"BEST_EFFORT"`` \| ``"SOMETHING_ELSE"`` \| ``"RATE_LIMIT"``

+Decides whether the response is a rate-limit error or not.
+Returning non-zero value is treated as retry delay (if retries are set up).
+In case the returned value is "SOMETHING_ELSE", the response ought to be either success or some other error.
+Returning "BEST_EFFORT" turns on built-in heuristic (e.g. relying on HTTP status code and Retry-After header).
+In case we've made a decision that it's a rate limited error, the request is always retried; this covers a very common case when we have both isRateLimitError and isRetriableError handlers set up, and they return contradictory information; then isRateLimitError wins.

 #### Type declaration

 ▸ (`res`): `number` \| ``"BEST_EFFORT"`` \| ``"SOMETHING_ELSE"`` \| ``"RATE_LIMIT"``